 My first notable project was during my under-graduation when I had gained deep understanding about the working of an Atmel 8051 micro controller.
 This was a multi-disciplinary project which included students from CS, Mechanical and our Electronics and Telecommunication department and was about creating a GPS guided vehicle with a mechanical arm.
 This arm was controlled using the 8051 micro-controller and stepper motors.
 I had used my knowledge of the micro-controller to completely program the movement of the arm.
 After through research, I and my team prepared a group thesis paper in which I explained the technical details like components used, the logic behind the movement of the arm, drawbacks, future improvements etc. Our paper was selected as the best research paper of the year by the panel of judges that consisted of all honourable HODs from all the engineering departments of our college.
 Though I have always opted for computer science electives, the above project with the CS department made realize the knowledge gaps that I have with respect to a CS student.
-Hence, I decided to hone my skills further by taking advanced Computer Programming courses like C++ and Oracle SQL and passed those courses with A+ rating from a reputed institute.
+Hence, I decided to hone my skills further by taking advanced Computer Programming courses like C++ and Oracle SQL and passed those courses with A+ grade from a reputed institute.
 This was the same time when my first Company Tata Consultancy Services Limited conducted a basic level of training and an entry level examination before joining that consisted of basics of Operating system, data structures, computer architectures.
 These courses and training were quite helpful in bridging the gaps to a great extent.

 After I joined TCS as an associate trainee I had the opportunity to learn JAVA, UNIX and SQL as part of their initial training program and completed these training courses with 5-star gradings.
 After these training I was selected to lead a group of 4 others to develop a website for the company to manage incoming couriers efficiently.
 During the next 10 days we presented a technical design model of the website.
 Since it was time to join our respective departments in the company we handed over the project to our immediate juniors with the login portion successfully implemented.
-Soon after, I joined the ‘Support and Maintenance’ team of Banking and Financial Services business unit where I made use of these learningsabove mentioned programming in real world problem solving.
+Soon after, I joined the ‘Support and Maintenance’ team of Banking and Financial Services business unit where I made use of my knowledge in above mentioned programming languages in a real-world scenarios.
 I started with automating simple day to day tasks like checking the quality of files delivered to us based on company standards, which critical files are still left to be delivered etc. The number of files were in hundreds and all these were either checked manually or only came to notice once there were failures because of the missing files.
 Once this program was deployed into production, it helped to save at least 2-man hours every day.

-As I kept on exploring the different ideas and algorithms used in the above mentioned modules, the exposure increased my inclination towards learning more about these analysis techniques and therefore, a formalised classroom training process would be the ideal way gain further knowledge of such an insightful subject.
-Growing with this point of view has finally brought me to this juncture where I have all the required pre-requisites, motivation and goals to take this up as a career and finally contribute to some